All Episodes

 Where is the Republican spirit?

-This is incompatible the idea that everybody's body parts can be fondled by government bureaucrats.
+The idea that everybody's body parts can be fondled by government bureaucrats.

-You don't need where else do you need to go after that?
+You don't need, where else do you need to go after that?

-I wouldn't mind it I wouldn't mind if the guy showed up and he said uh look I've got I've got the judge has signed this warrant admitting me uh to your fruit of the loom I'd say okay okay that's uh well wait a minute it says briefs here and I'm wearing my boxes today so you better go back to that judge and get another piece of paper.
+I wouldn't mind if the guy showed up and he said, look, I've got the judge has signed this warrant admitting me to your fruit of the loom.

-I wouldn't mind if it was all full of paperwork like everything else in America but no you're just expected to drop 'em when uh the uh when the federal official wants to get his hands in there.
+But no, you're just expected to drop them when the federal official wants to get his hands in there.

 I bet it suddenly felt less sterile.